soootode/EnviroMon/README.md

 3.  **Application Layer:** The Flask API validates and stores the data in the PostgreSQL/SQLite database.
 The React frontend then fetches this data to render live and historical charts for the end-user.

 ---
+## Acknowledgements

+This work is submitted as a final project for the Bachelor of Science in Mechanical Engineering at Shahid Beheshti University.
+I would like to express my sincere gratitude to my supervisor, [Dr. Abbas Rouhani](https://scholar.google.com/citations?user=YtyojdAAAAAJ&hl=en), for his invaluable guidance and support throughout this research.

+---
 ## 🚀 Getting Started / Local Setup

 Follow the steps below to run this project on your local machine.